zalando-stups/documentation/user-guide/access-control.rst

       "access_token": "4b70510f-be1d-4f0f-b4cb-edbca2c79d41"
    }

-That way, you can create access token for your own service user and access other applications with it.
-If you look carefully at the request JSON, you will see, that you also provide the scopes, that should actually be in the token.
+This way, you can create access token for your own service user and access other applications with it.
+If you look carefully at the request JSON, you will see that you also provide the scopes, that should actually be in the token.
 That way, you can create tokens with the minimal set of permissions that you delegate.
 It is a good practice to create custom tokens per use case, so that you never expose more permissions than are actually required.